PGWelch/speedregions/docs-pandoc.md

 # SpeedRegions
-SpeedRegions is a utility library decided for use with [Graphhopper](https://github.com/graphhopper/graphhopper) which allows geographic regions with different speed profiles (e.g. city, country) to be defined.
+SpeedRegions is a work-in-progress utility library designed for use with [Graphhopper](https://github.com/graphhopper/graphhopper) which allows geographic regions with different speed profiles (e.g. city, country) to be defined.
 SpeedRegions uses several types of text files containing data in JSON format as its input.
 The most important text file type is an *UncompiledSpeedRules* file.
 Here's an example file: